 In today’s work environment, employees need to influence and collaborate with others over whom they have no formal authority.
-These collaborations may take place with employees, peers, and leaders at every level within their organisation, as well as with others outside of their organisation, including customers, suppliers, or those with whom a mutually satisfying agreement is needed.
+These collaborations may take place with employees, peers, and leaders at every level within their organization, as well as with others outside of their organization, including customers, suppliers, or those with whom a mutually satisfying agreement is needed.
 Strong influencing skills are needed to ensure that managers have the ability to handle difficult issues and situations in a way that creates mutually satisfying agreements.

 Getting to Yes (GTY) helps managers become better influencers and, ultimately, negotiators.
 It is based on the concept of Principled Negotiation, a method that offers managers an efficient process for reaching optimal business agreements that are satisfying to both parties while strengthening professional relationships.

 GTY gives managers a proven approach for turning face-to-face confrontation into side-by-side problem-solving.
 This established program enables individuals to create mutually satisfying agreements that lead to optimal results for both parties.
 It also provides a variety of tools that can improve relationships between negotiating parties.

 Wilson Learning believes that learning must be transferred to day-to-day work practices.
 To achieve this, GTY includes components and activities that enhance Participant Readiness, Learning Transfer, and Organizational Alignment.

 Participant Readiness: Readiness prepares participants and managers for the overall learning experience: